A Guide to Cuban Cigar Strengths

 One of the main factors to take into account when purchasing a Cuban cigar is what sort of strength cigar is suitable.
 This may be determined by all sorts of factors such as the time of day you wish to smoke the cigar, whether it is going to be smoked before or after a meal and what drink, if any, you will be matching with your cigar.

-If you are planning on have more than one cigar in a session, think of them like you a wine: start with the lightest first moving through to the heaviest.
-Also think about pairing cigars with drinks, a lighter cigar will work better with a lighter drink and a fuller bodied cigar will work better with a heavier drink, think rums, whiskies, etc.
+If you are planning on having more than one cigar in a session, think of them like you a wine: start with the lightest first moving through to the heaviest.
+Also think about pairing cigars with drinks, a lighter cigar will work better with a lighter drink and a fuller-bodied cigar will work better with a heavier drink, think rums, whiskies, etc.